umrover/mrover-workspace/onboard/odrive_bridge/README.md

 ### Common Errors

 #### ODrive is not responding to calibration
-<font size="4"> At this point you should be in odrivetool, if not, follow steps above to get there.
-Type \
+<font size="4"> At this point you should be in odrivetool, if not, follow steps above to get there. \
   `$ dump_errors(odrvX, True)` \
   `$ dump_errors(odrvX, True)` \
   If an `ENCODER_HALL_ERROR` shows up only the first time, you are good to try calibration again.
 If no errors show up at all,